Skip to content

 Chaining: a tool for teaching larger, complex skills; teaching one step in the sequence at a time

-Consequence: what happens after a behaviour of interest
+Consequence: what happens after a behavior of interest

 DTT (Discrete Trial Training): method of teaching where there is a clear beginning and end to each presentation